painch-i/fast-wishes/documentation/README.md

   - **WishCard** features a 4:3 image placeholder, subdued coral CTA, secondary link styling, and a reserved state badge.
   - See `admin-wishes-ui.md` for details on the administration CRUD interface including the redesigned creation wizard with a sticky action bar and mobile progress pills.
  - **Wishes List** filters Supabase queries by `user_id` to show only the signed-in user's wishes and renders a mobile-first list with image/placeholder, chevron and tappable rows.
 Each row shows a title, contextual prompts for missing description, link and price pills formatted with `Intl.NumberFormat` using the stored currency, or placeholders when absent.
 A count badge appears in the header and up to two ghost rows encourage adding more wishes.
 When at least one wish is public, external-link and share icon buttons in the header link to `/l/{slug}` and trigger the native share sheet or copy the link.
 A dismissable info banner reminds the user to make wishes public when none are.
 Skeleton loading, friendly empty/error states and a single centered “+” FAB round out the experience.
 Long press on a row reveals an inline **Supprimer → Confirmer** chip with undoable deletion, without triggering native text selection or context menus.
 See `wishes-list-page.md` for details.
  - **Wish Sheet** is a unified bottom sheet/drawer used to add or edit a wish.
 It captures title, price with currency and “≈” toggle, a single merchant link field with paste button and inline domain/title preview, personal comment, priority chips and a freeform tag.
 The currency defaults to `guessUserCurrency()` which reads the profile, prior wishes or browser locale via `country-to-currency` and falls back to USD.
 The currency dropdown portals to `document.body` with a high `z-index` and prevents `mousedown` blur so options remain tappable.
 When a wish is saved the user's `user_id` is attached and the sheet closes with a single success toast.
+All copy is sourced from the i18n bundles.
 See `wish-sheet.md` for details.

 ## Notifications
 - Built-in Refine snackbars are disabled so only our custom toasts appear.